econchick/new-coder/website/_posts/GUI/2013-05-06-Part-1-Sudoku-Board-Setup.md

                     )
 ```

-This adds the provided numbers in black to the grid.
-The numbers the user inputs will be in grey.
-why would answer == 0? does each cell have answer == 0 initially if its value is not supplied to the user?
-This deletes all the user submitted answers and and then iterates through the board, coloring the origional numbers in the board black and the user submitted answers slate gray.
-It then ....
+We first delete all existing numbers on the board.
+We then iterate through all the cells in the board and find the ones whose value in the answer list is nonzero.
+You will find out later that the board files have zeros in the cells that are empty when the game starts.
+That is why the cell with nonzero values `black` text while the remaining cells have `slate gray` text.
+A `tag` is a string you can associate with objects on the `Canvas`. `Tags` are useful because they allow you to perform operations on all the objects with the same tag, such as changing their color or deleting them.

-This is called when the board is initialized, when a key is pressed and when the user clears their answers.
+`draw_puzzle()` is called when the board is initialized, when a key is pressed and when the user clears their answers.

 ```python
 def __draw_cursor(self):